-Approximately 5% of those treated with abciximab will develop bleeding, but due to inpatient administration, overdose is highly unlikely.
-In several case reports, gastrointestinal bleeding and thrombocytopenia have been described as adverse effects.
+Approximately 5% of those treated with abciximab will develop bleeding, but due to inpatient administration, an overdose is highly unlikely.
+There have been several case reports describing gastrointestinal bleeding and thrombocytopenia as adverse effects.
 Bleeding at infusion sites is the most common adverse effect and would likely worsen at toxic levels.
-Infusion with COX inhibitors or other anti-platelet drugs increases the risk for toxicity and adverse effects.
+Infusion with COX inhibitors or other antiplatelet drugs increases the risk of toxicity and adverse effects.

 In the event of toxicity or adverse effects, transfuse the patient with platelets with severe thrombocytopenia.
 If the patient becomes hypotensive, deliver a fluid bolus.